-Typographical Union in 1869, Quebec, St John and Toronto unions being the earliest to affiliate.
+Typographical Union in 1869, Quebec, St John and Toronto unions being the carliest to affiliate.

 Apart from this adjustment of the machinery of organization, and apart from any special incentive to employ it. when the second great forward movement of the century appeared-that which in England followed the slow struggle of 1850-60, when labour produced its first leaders from the ranks and triumphed in the Royal Commission of 1867-69 and the repeal of the Combination Laws, and that which in the United States partook of the general momentum which followed the conclusion of the Civil War-the situation had greatly changed in Canada.
-The commercial prosperity which had prevailed during the period of reciprocity with the United States, the heavy immigration movement, the taking up of the vacant lands of the crown and the birth of the manufacturing industry, all combined to produce conditions which invited the working-classes of the newly confederated provinces, and especially of Ontario, to participation in the general forward programme. | Trade unionism nowhere emerged in strength prior to the establishment of the factory system, the aggregation of workers in industrial centres, and the building of railways to cement the whole.
+The commercial prosperity which had prevailed during the period of reciprocity with the United States, the heavy immigration movement, the taking up of the vacant lands of the crown and the birth of the manufacturing industry, all combined to produce conditions which invited the working-classes of the newly confederated provinces, and especially of Ontario, to participation in the general forward programme.
+Trade unionism nowhere emerged in strength prior to the establishment of the factory system, the aggregation of workers in industrial centres, and the building of railways to cement the whole.
 These prerequisites Canada in the early seventies for the first time possessed.
 The first important contest began in the very year of the final recognition of English unionism; and the leadership was supplied by the working-men of Toronto.

 The story of the long and bitter struggle in Great Britain against the laws which made it a 'conspiracy' for a body of workpeople to strike for the improvement of their conditions, may not be repeated here.
-But it must be recalled how the British acts of 1799 and 1800, following upon a long series of statutes dating from the reigns of Edward III and Elizabeth, had specifically prohibited all combinations of workmen obtaining an advance of wages or a decrease in hours; how in 1824 a complete remission of these conditions was secured, only to be withdrawn in the next year by an act which,

-Toronto Typographical Union has been in continuous affiliation since 1869, but there is evidence that both St John and Quebec had established relations with the National Union earlier. though it repealed the old laws, still refused in express terms to legalize trade unions: how even the act of 1859 went no further than to make verbal alterations in the previous legislation, leaving trade unions unlawful, though no longer criminal, bodies; and how in 1867 labour in England won its great vindication in the Report of the Royal Commission appointed after ten years of intense agitation.
+But it must be recalled how the British acts of 1799 and 1800, following upon a long series of statutes dating from the reigns of Edward 111 and Elizabeth, had specifically prohibited all combinations of workmen obtaining an advance of wages or a decrease in hours; how in 1824 a complete remission of these conditions was secured, only to be withdrawn in the next year by an act which, though it repealed the old laws, still refused in express terms to legalize trade unions; how even the act of 1859 went no further than to make verbal alterations in the previous legislation, leaving trade unions unlawful, though no longer criminal, bodies; and how in 1867 labour in England won its great vindication in the Report of the Royal Commission appointed after ten years of intense agitation.
 The Magna Charta of British trade unionism, by which labour organizations were legalized and their funds protected from process in a court of law, was accomplished at last in 1871 in the celebrated act 'respecting trade unions,' which declared that henceforth no trade union was to be illegal merely because it was 'in restraint of trade.'
 It is true that another act of that year, a criminal law amendment act, partially undid the effects of the first by a stringent clause providing punishment for certain conduct during strikes, and it was not until 1876 that the full liberties of the British trade unionists as then understood were secured.
-But the triumph in 1871 was great, and its effect immediate in the United States and Canada.
-The British Nine Hour League of the same year was an additional stimulus to American emulation.
+But the triumph in 1871 was great, and its effect immediate in the United States and The British Nine Hour League of the same year Canada. was an additional stimulus to American emulation.